amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 - Step 3: Include the payload `grant_type=refresh_token&refresh_token={refresh_token}`.
 - Step 4: Use HTTP basic authentication.

 **Result**: You receive a new `access_token` and `refresh_token`.
-The refresh token is long-lived and can be used to obtain new access_tokens.
+The refresh token is long-lived and can be used to get new access_tokens.
 The access_token expires 60 minutes after being generated.
 The previous refresh token is revoked for security reasons.

 **Post-requisites:** Store the `refresh_token` and `access_token` securely.